 7. Make Sure To Mark The First Day To The Destination As A Rest Day

 Even if the kids have been going to bed earlier or later for weeks (depending on the destination), they will need to adjust to the new place and new time.
 This applies even if they got some good rest on the plane.
-Be sure to not plan to do anything on the first day of your vacation, just to get some rest and to adjust.
+Be sure to not plan to do much of anything on the first day of your vacation, just to get some rest and to adjust.
 The same goes when it comes to returning home, as you will want to make sure that the kids have a day, or perhaps even 2 days, to readjust.

 As long as these 7 tips for reducing the intensity of jet lag are implemented, then your kids will be fine and that means you as well will be just fine.
 Jet lag may not be eliminated entirely, but the severity of it will be watered down quite a bit.
 Have a safe and enjoyable trip with the family!